dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

 }
 ```

-The new node can be created and inserted in a specific position which must be in the payload as below.
+The new node can be created and inserted in a specific position which must be given in the payload as shown below.
 If necessary,
 according to the given position, the sibling nodes will be shifted.
 Note that `position` cannot have a value higher than
 number of existing children.